argonne-lcf/AR2024/_performancehighlights/harvey.md

 # Performance Results
-The researchers have demonstrated HARVEY’s functionality on Aurora for two distinct cases.
+As of 2024, the researchers have demonstrated HARVEY’s functionality on Aurora for two distinct cases.
 The first is for fluid-only calculations and the second for fluid and red-blood cell simulations.
 In both cases, HARVEY ran on full-body human vasculatures.
-The greatest Aurora scaling feat achieved in 2024 saw the application running on 2048 nodes for the fluid-only simulation.
+The researchers successfully performed fluid-only simulations on as many 2048 Aurora.
 The team deployed HARVEY on 1024 nodes for red-blood cell and fluid simulations.

 {% include media-img.html